| Jump to: | OMake Home • Guide Home • Guide (single-page) • Contents (short) • Contents (long) | |

 In this section, we document an OCaml/OMake port for the high-level interface, based on a set of filesystem callback functions.

-object represents a filesystem.
+In OMake, a Fuse object represents a filesystem.
 It is implemented with the following constants and methods.

 The error codes have the standard meanings; see the man page errno(2) for an explanation of the error codes.